-The load applied to the wire rope is indicated via a digital indicator that utilizes the signal from a pressure transducer in the hydraulic manifold.
+The load applied to the wire rope is indicated via a digital indicator that utilizes the signal from a load cell.
 The length of cable in the rotating drum is indicated via a digital readout that utilizes the output signal of a magnetic encoder.
 The cable length indicator counts up to indicate the length of cable unreeled from the rescue hoist and down as the cable length exits the rotating drum.
 The readouts are for reference only.

-If the battery charger is left unplugged or the system is used continuously for more then two hours the battery my dip below 8 volts, if this happens the displays will start blinking then go out completely.
+If the battery charger is left unplugged or the system is used continuously for more then two hours the battery may dip below 8 volts, if this happens the displays will start blinking then go out completely.